Skip to main content

 LangfuseWaxell ObserveNotes

 TraceAgentExecutionRunTop-level execution unit.
-Created by @waxell_agent or WaxellContext.
+Created by @waxell.observe.

 SpanStepSub-operation within a run.
-Recorded via ctx.record_step().
+Use @waxell.step_dec or waxell.step().

 ScoreScoreQuality metrics (numeric, categorical, boolean).
-Via ctx.record_score() or API.
+Via waxell.score().

 PromptPrompt + PromptVersionVersioned prompt management with labels.
 Fetched via client.get_prompt().

 TagTagSearchable key-value labels.
-Via ctx.set_tag() or waxell.tag().
+Via waxell.tag().

 UserUser (user_id)End-user tracking.
-Pass user_id to context.
+Pass user_id as a kwarg at call time.

 info